hummusbird/powercord-crypto/README.md

 `.crypto list` - Lists available fiats and cryptos, that can be used in .rate and .convert.

-`.crypto donate` - Lists crypto donation addresses for pc-crypto ;)
+`.crypto donate` - Lists crypto donation addresses for powercord-crypto ;)

 Some commands are explained further below.